 Data Driven Design: Populating & Visualizing Walls for GraphRAG

-The work presented in this blog post is a study on how to with code and visual tools the creation and representation of the data this research group has been using for a main project in Research Studio.
-It explores the integration of data-driven design methods to support sustainable facade development and align with environmental … Read more
+The work presented in this blog post explores how code and visual tools can be used to create and represent the data central to this research group’s main project in the Research Studio.
+It focuses on integrating data-driven design methods to support sustainable façade development while aligning with environmental guidelines.
+By emphasizing the creation and … Read more

 The work presented in this blog post is an approach combining Robotics and Microcontrollers as preparation for a main Research Studio project focused on sustainable facades and environmental guidelines.
 This represents our first steps in exploring these fields and their connections with Artificial Intelligence in Architecture and the Built Environment.
 In the Robotics domain, the … Read more